 - Interpersonal – how to build authentic and fulfilling relationships

 - Romance – how to have a healthy, abundant and amazing sex life

-- Self-Esteem – how to have confidence in the core of your being
+- Self-Esteem – how to be confident in the core of your being

 - Self-Actualization – how to realize your potential and fully step into your power

 In order to live as happy and fulfilled a life as possible, you must excel at all of these different categories.
-If you are not incredibly stoked to be alive, it is likely because you are not meeting one or more of these needs.
+If you are not mostly stoked to be alive—the sign of a high quality of life, it is likely because you are not meeting one or more of these needs in some way.

 - Mind – Are the vast majority of the thoughts in your head healthy, happy and helpful?